After years of leaning left, New York State just made a right turn

 Not all was bad news for liberal Democrats.
 The New York City Council, despite several wins by Republicans, will still be dominated by left-of-center Democrats.
 And city voters elected a progressive new city comptroller and re-elected New York City Public Advocate Jumaane Williams, who also is looking at a 2022 gubernatorial run that already has Gov. Kathy Hochul and Attorney General Letitia James running for the post.

-Republican district attorney candidates in both Nassau and Suffolk counties on the island were victorious after mounting campaigns depicting their Democratic foes as too liberal on an array of criminal justice matters, including the state’s controversial changes to bail laws.
+Republican district attorney candidates in both Nassau and Suffolk counties were victorious after mounting campaigns depicting their Democratic foes as too liberal on an array of criminal justice matters, including the state’s controversial changes to bail laws.

 Nassau County Executive Laura Curran was trailing her Republican candidate, Bruce Blakeman, who declared victory.